How to Prepare

 - Purpose: To determine if you can fire the appropriate number of times in order to meet firearms training and qualification criterion.

 - Procedure: Warm up and stretch your hands thoroughly before the trigger pull test.
 Given a police service pistol, you will hold the weapon in one hand at shoulder height and with the upper arm, forearm, hand and barrel of the weapon forming a straight line.
 You must then be able to pull the trigger completely back causing the hammer of the weapon to rise and fall completing a double action firing sequence.
-This will be accomplished 12 times successively in a period of 20 seconds.
-After a 10 second rest, the exercise will be repeated three times for a total of 48 complete double action firing cycles in 110 seconds.
+This will be accomplished 15 times successively in a period of 25 seconds.
+After a 15 second rest, the exercise will be repeated two times.
 You will have to complete this process for both your right and left hands.

 - How to prepare: Practice with a gripmaster hand exerciser.
 This will help strengthen fingers along with your hand, wrist and forearm.